51

 Dynamic admission with webhooks

 Two special built-ins let you plug in your own logic at runtime.
-You register a configuration that tells the api-server which operations to send to your HTTPS webhook server as an AdmissionReview.
+Kyverno and OPA Gatekeeper register these configurations for you; here is what one looks like under the hood — the api-server sends matching operations to the policy engine as an AdmissionReview.

 apiVersion: admissionregistration.k8s.io/v1